-The XL4 has an internal beeper that provides an audible acknowledgement whent the operator touches a graphic.
-This can be turned on an off though the system menu on the XL4.
+The Horner XL4 user interface has an internal beeper that provides an audible acknowledgment when the operator touches a graphic.
+This can be turned on and off through the system menu on the Horner XL4.

 There are two options for control under the display settings.
 View / Edit Graphic Pages | Config | Display Settings

 Screen Priority – This will adjust the maximum time per scan allocated to updating the graphic screen.

 Touch Sensitivity – In order to adjust this setting you need to enter a register for adjustment.
 This setting will allow the user to slip their finger on the display so the button is still being hit.
 The default setting will allow for approximately a quarter of an inch of movement before turning off the selection.

 An alarm object is used to warn the operator.
 The display characteristics of the object are configurable.
 It is generally shown as a button that changes colors to indicate the state of the alarm.

 – Highest (Red) – Unacknowledged Alarms Exist